nyxsys/java_stuff/java_bot_dev.md

    **async** Autorest not moving to Java8 in near future, blocking any CompletableFuture adoption.

-   **conversion** Code in branch "v4.1" used a tool to convert from C# to Java the entire BotBuilder project 10/9/2018.
+   **conversion** There is code in botbuilder-java branch "v4.1".
+I used a tool to convert the entire BotBuilder project from C# to Java on10/9/2018.
 This is best starting point as comments and formating carried over.

    **conversion** Common cases: string.IsNullOrEmpty => StringUtils.isBlank :)